lattice-based-cryptography/ring-lwe/README.md

 To encrypt a message using a public key file:

-`cargo run -- encrypt --pubkey-file public.key "Hello, world!" --n 512 --q 1024 --t 3`
+`cargo run -- encrypt --pubkey-file public.key "Hello, world!"`

+To encrypt a message and save the ciphertext to file:

+`cargo run -- encrypt --pubkey-file public.key 'Hello, world!' --ciphertext-file ciphertext.txt`

 ## Decryption

-To decrypt a message using the secret key using command line arguments:
+To decrypt an encrypted message using the secret key using command line arguments:

 `cargo run -- decrypt <secret_key> <ciphertext>`

-To decrypt a message using the secret key file:
+To decrypt an encrypted message using the secret key file:

-`cargo run -- decrypt --secret-file secret.key "<CIPHERTEXT>" --n 512 --q 12289 --t 2`
+`cargo run -- decrypt --secret-file secret.key <ciphertext> --n 512 --q 12289 --t 2`

+To decrypt an encrypted message from a file `ciphertext.txt`:

+`cargo run -- decrypt --secret-file secret.key --ciphertext-file ciphertext.txt`

 **Benchmarks**: